A strategy for literary exchange in the Euro-Mediterranean region

 Strategy consultation workshops

-The key aim of the first two strategy workshops has been to bring together literary actors from the Euro-Mediterranean region to discuss possibilities for future cooperation across the Mediterranean, and identify the obstacles literary exchange and translation faces.
+The key aim of the first two strategy workshops has been to bring together literary actors from the Euro-Mediterranean region to discuss possibilities for future cooperation and identify the obstacles literary exchange and translation faces.
 In addition to this, feedback on the original recommendations has been obtained, and areas for work identified.
 Perhaps most significantly real communication has been facilitated, new contacts formed, and future collaboration projects initiated between independent cultural associations, larger, more established literary festivals and venues, individuals and networks.

 Download a summary and the recommendations of the 2011 conference recommendations in French or English